 Any shelves and drawers should be removed and cleaned.
 Don't force them out if they are stuck because of the ice.
 As the ice melts for some time, you’ll be able to take them out without a problem.

 If your freezer has a drainage hose, use it to dispose of the melted water.
 You can help the drainage by lifting the front slightly to direct the water to drain more easily.

 How Long Does it Take to Defrost a Freezer?

 Some factors can influence the time required to defrost a freezer.
 It can take between two hours and a full day.
 Naturally, in the summertime, the ice will melt a lot quicker than it would in winter.
-Mostly it depends on the amount of frost that has been built up in the freezer.
-If it hasn't been defrosted in some time, a thick layer of ice buildup can be formed.
+Mostly it depends on the amount of frost that has built up in the freezer.
+A thick layer of ice buildup can be formed if it hasn't been defrosted in some time.
 In this case, be prepared for a long wait.

 Choose a day that you’ll be able to start defrosting the freezer.
 It’s recommended not to do it the day before the move, as you can’t be sure how long it will take for the freezer to defrost.

 How to Defrost a Freezer Quickly